- Postdoctoral Associate, University of Texas, 1995-1997

 - BS, University of Michigan, 1989

-Organic semiconductors can absorb/emit light and transport charge.
+Organic semiconductors can absorb light, emit light and transport charge and spin.
 As a result, a multitude of functional devices, e.g. solar cells, transistors, and light-emitting displays can be fabricated.
 To expand on the versatility of molecular materials, there has been an effort to manipulate the spin degree of freedom of the electrical carriers.
-Our goal is to measure spin-dependent transport properties in organic semiconductors to better understand the fundament mechanisms that govern spin-relaxation mechanisms.
+Our main goal is to measure spin-dependent transport properties in organic semiconductors to better understand the fundament mechanisms that govern spin-relaxation mechanisms.

 S. MK.
 Anderson, L. Guo, A. Yousuf, E. Ellingsworth, C. Vajner, H.-T. Wang, and G. Szulczewski, “Temperature dependent thermopower and electrical conductivity of Te nanowire/PEDOT:PSS microribbons” App.
 Phys.
 Lett.
 105 (2014) 073905.